hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 2) While ideally representable as a single file, archives may also span several files due to reasons such as file size restrictions or incremental generation logic.

-(The ability for a user to export and/or backup an entire email account requires some accomodation of large amounts of data and risks of interruptions in downloads.
+(The ability for a user to export and/or backup an entire email account requires some accommodation of large amounts of data and risks of interruptions in downloads.
 Splitting exports into multiple files during export is one possible solution.)

 ### Accessible for local tooling